memgonzales/krafts-by-kat/README.md

 ***In the event of a pull request failing the third criterion, the steps to be taken are outlined in Part 4 of the [Repository Guidelines</a>](https://drive.google.com/file/d/1A2j9fJXZhsOGueIhA-M15-NI1kC95bYn/view?usp=sharing).***

 ## Testing
-The developers used <a href = "https://code.visualstudio.com/">Visual Studio Code</a> as their integrated development environment.
-It was also used for the purposes of checking syntax errors, refactoring code, and stepping it through a debugger prior to checking in the code.
+The software development team used <a href = "https://code.visualstudio.com/">Visual Studio Code</a> as its integrated development environment.
+It was also employed by the developers for the purposes of checking syntax errors, refactoring code, and stepping it through a debugger prior to checking in the code.

 ### Automated Testing
 Aside from manual integration testing, automated unit tests were also performed in light of the test-driven development methodology.
 The steps for running the automated unit tests are as follows: